andreashappe/offensivegraphs/docs/blog/posts/2024-10-10-first-steps-and-initial-version.md

 ## The First Prototype

+So as a starting point we want to replicate the functonality of [hackingBuddyGPT](https://hackingbuddy.ai) in the most simple and abstract way.
+Think of it like this:

 ![Concept](initial_version_conceptual.drawio.png)

+You have a vulnerable VM that allows for the execution of arbitrary commands via SSH.
+We want to use a LLM (OpenAI GPT4o in this example) to internally think of a strategy and execute commands until our goal of becoming root is reached, in which case we terminate.

 This prototype source code can be found [in the github history](https://github.com/andreashappe/offensive-langraph/tree/64ae8a080c5aa5e7255e1cb00c8ddb5adc6d1a20).
 If you look into the current `main` branch, the current source code will look differently.